 The MWU/OPTI is established to support and promote a continuum of osteopathic medical education that begins with matriculation at one of the University's osteopathic medical schools and extends through postdoctoral training.
 MWU/OPTI Participating Partners agree to collaborate on areas of mutual interest and benefit, including, but not limited to, education standards, academic programs, grants acquisition, evaluation activities, faculty development, curricular development, continuing medical education, research/scholarly activity, marketing, promotion, and recruitment.
 The MWU/OPTI will operate in accordance with the standards of the American Osteopathic Association's Basic Documents for Postdoctoral Training.

 The current organizational structure of the MWU/OPTI is unique in that it includes two osteopathic medical schools: the Chicago College of Osteopathic Medicine located on the Downers Grove Campus, and the Arizona College of Osteopathic Medicine located on the Glendale Campus.
-The Midwestern University/OPTI structure operates its two regions as a unified academic community and provides the comprehensive services and support that ensure the success of the postdoctoral training programs.
-Under the aegis of the MWU/OPTI Governing Board, each campus oversees its separate geographical region of internship and residency training programs.
+The Midwestern University OPTI structure operates its two regions as a unified academic community and provides the comprehensive services and support that ensure the success of the postdoctoral training programs.
+Under the aegis of the MWU/OPTI Governing Board, each campus oversees its separate geographical region of postdoctoral training programs.

 The MWU/OPTI Governing Board controls and manages the affairs of the MWU/OPTI, which includes setting policies based on recommendations from the MWU/OPTI committees.
-These policies are published in a MWU/OPTI Policy Manual.
-The Governing Board appoints teaching faculty, reviews educational and financial status reports, engages in strategic planning, and establishes, reviews, alters, reduces, or discontinues educational policies and programs.
+These policies are published in a MWU/OPTI Policy and Procedure Manual.
+The Governing Board reviews educational and financial status reports, engages in strategic planning, and establishes, reviews, alters, reduces, or discontinues educational policies and programs.
 The following members currently serve on the Governing Board: